 2. Why were the premiums billed in the premium invoices I just received higher than I expected?

 The premiums billed in the most recent premium calls were based on the most recent optimizations prepared by the Debtor immediately prior to the effective date or the most recent cost of insurance required by the insurance company to keep the policies in force.
 Premium increases are attributable to several factors, including:

-We should note that the premium information that was shown on LPI-Policies.com was not current and should not be relied upon.
+We should note that the premium information that was shown on LPI-Policies.com was not current as of the Effective Date and should no longer be relied upon.

 3. But I thought that Magna Servicing was going to optimize premiums?

 It is and that process is ongoing as outlined in the Plan.

 Best practices in the industry, which the PHT has adopted, call for optimized premiums to be reviewed when an annual statement is obtained or to be re-optimized when a grace notice is received.
 In this manner, all policies are regularly reviewed and premiums paid at an appropriate level.
 Please understand, however, that premium optimization does not mean that premium payments will be always be reduced.
 In some cases, premium payments will go up.

 4. Will the PHT send premium invoices on policies that have sufficient cash value to pay premiums for the period covered by the premium call?